davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Trying to be kind to myself and others.
 Focusing on self care.
 Taking my medicine, metaphorically by [[journaling]] and [[meditating]] more.
+Winding down the year.

 ## Working on